From testing out your four-wheel driving skills on sand roads to bathing in shimmering lakes, adventure awaits on Fraser Island.

 9. Walk in the ancient Pile Valley rainforest

-Fun fact: Fraser Island is the only place on Earth where rainforests can grow from the sand.
+Fun fact: Fraser Island is the only place on Earth where rainforests can grow from sand.

 10. Get a free pedicure in Lake Wabby

-Pack your bathers and a picnic and set off for a chilled afternoon at Lake Wabby, Fraser Island’s deepest lake.
+Pack your bathers and a picnic and set off for a chilled afternoon at Lake Wabby, K’gari’s deepest lake.
 The hike there takes about 30 mins and is mostly uphill over the sand dunes.
-The burning sensation in your calf muscles is totally worth it though, as the lake is surrounded by lush green trees and feels like a desert oasis.
+The burning sensation in your calf muscles is totally worth it, though.
+The lake is surrounded by lush green trees and feels like a desert oasis.
 There are little fish in the water that eat the dead skin off your feet, so you get a swim and a cheap pedicure treatment.
 Bargain.

 11. Go camping

 There’s something about falling asleep and waking up to the sound of waves crashing on the shore and birds chirping in the trees above you.
-You’ll sleep like a log and wake up with spring in your step.
-There are 45 camping areas on Fraser Island with several fenced sites to keep the dingoes out.
-Stock up on BBQ supplies and get ready to immerse yourself in Fraser’s great outdoors.
+You sleep like a log and wake up with spring in your step.
+There are 45 camping areas on K’gari with several fenced sites to keep the dingoes out.
+Stock up on BBQ supplies and get ready to immerse yourself in the great outdoors.
 If you’re not the outdoorsy type or you want a little more comfort, there are plenty of hotel resorts, beach houses, lodges and motel-style accommodation options to choose from.